beakerbrowser/beaker/README.md

  - You can share files privately
  - You control your data
  - You can duplicate, modify, and share websites
- - You can use P2P apps while offline
+ - You can use apps while offline
  - You can go back in time and see previous verions of your content

+With Beaker, we're combining the flexibility of the desktop with the connectivity of the Web.

-#### P2P Web APIs
+#### New Web APIs

-An example of the [Dat peer-to-peer Web API](https://beakerbrowser.com/docs/apis/dat.html):
+An example of the [Dat Files API](https://beakerbrowser.com/docs/apis/dat.html):

 ```js
 var archive = await DatArchive.create({